Earnoo/ML4022KNTU/README.md

 ## Course Project

 - [Mini project 1](https://github.com/Earnoo/ML4022KNTU/tree/main/Mini%20project%201)

   This repository provides an overview of Logistic Regression, essential preprocessing techniques, and how to use the Orange application for data mining and classification tasks.
 Logistic Regression is a statistical method for binary classification problems.
 Preprocessing is crucial to ensure the quality of data and improve the performance of machine learning models.
 Orange is a powerful tool for visual programming in data mining.
 - [Mini project 2](https://github.com/Earnoo/ML4022KNTU/tree/main/Mini%20project%202)

+  This project is divided into four main parts, each focusing on different aspects of machine learning, data preprocessing, and visualization.
 - [Mini project 3](https://github.com/Earnoo/ML4022KNTU/tree/main/Mini%20project%203)
 - [Mini project 4 (DDQN vs DQN on lunarlander)](https://github.com/Earnoo/ML4022KNTU/tree/main/DDQN-DQN-on-lunarlander)